 Trestle focuses on providing identity data for caller identification, call routing, and lead verification/append use cases.
 Part of fulfilling this mission is to provide the data where the integration is the easiest for our customers.
 In that regard, Twilio is one of the biggest CPaaS platforms out there, used by millions of developers and thousands of enterprises for everything related to telephony communication.
 Naturally, it was our first priority to enable Twilio’s customers to access this data for better call identification, routing, and prioritization decisions for incoming customers and prospects.

-Today, we are proud to announce that we now have the Trestle Reverse Phone Add-On available for Twilio and its customers.
-The Add-On can be found here.
+Today, we are proud to announce that we now have the Trestle Reverse Phone Add-On available for Twilio and its customers, which can be found here.

 Validity, ported carrier, line type, is prepaid, etc.